rodizipa/KirinusRewrite/README.md

 Currently the only names that don't have a pic associated are *zelos* and *rudolph*.

-**Important:** The raid name is the only argument that have a position fixed and must be the 2nd argument if you want to add other arguments.

 #### Adding mention [raid owner] field: